Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 }

-Once you get the file descriptor, in whatever way you choose, you can perform all the operations that require it, like calling fs.open() and many other operations that interact with the filesystem.
+Once you get the file descriptor, in whatever way you choose, you can perform all the operations that require it, like reading from or writing to the file.